-Social well-being: The project would help in generating direct and indirect employment benefits accruing out of ancillary units for manufacturing towers for erection of the Hydro Turbine Generator and for maintenance during operation of the project activity.
+Social well-being: The projects would help in generating direct and indirect employment benefits accruing out of ancillary units for implementation of the Hydro plant and for maintenance during operation of the project activity.
 It will lead to development of infrastructure around the project area in terms of improved road network etc. and will also directly contribute to the development of renewable infrastructure in the region.